scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 Fit, transform, and so on
 -------------------------

-Generally, the goal of weakly-supervised metric-learning algorithms is to transform points in a new space, in which the tuple-wise constraints between points are respected.
+The goal of weakly supervised metric learning algorithms is to learn a (distance or similarity) metric such that the tuple-wise constraints between points are respected.

-But there are also some algorithms that learn a similarity, not a distance, thus the points cannot be transformed into a new space.
-But the goal is the
-same: respect the maximum number of constraints while learning the similarity.

-Weakly-supervised mahalanobis learners can transform points into a new space, and to do so, we fit the metric learner (example:`MMC`).
+To do so, we first need to fit the weakly supervised metric learner on a dataset of tuples, as in the example below with ``MMC``.

 >>> from metric_learn import MMC
 >>> mmc = MMC(random_state=42)